 Great bosses always do it in private.

 Every job should have the potential to lead to greater things.
-Exceptional bosses take the time to develop employees for the job they someday hope to land, even if that job is with another company.
+Exceptional bosses take the time to develop employees for the jobs they someday hope to land, even if the jobs are with another company.

 How can you know what an employee hopes to do someday?
 Ask.

 Employees will only care about your business after you first show you care about them.
-One of the best ways is to show that while you certainly have hopes for your company's future, you also have hopes for your employees' futures.
+One of the best ways to do so is to show that while you certainly have hopes for your company's future, you also have hopes for your employees' futures.